Zach-Clare/birp_cpp/README.md

 \end{aligned}
 ```

 There we have our $R_{x}(\theta)$.
-Now that we've defined a rotation matrix that rotates our vectors and rays around their x axis, I want to explain where I went wrong on the next step where we calculate rotation along the y axis.
+Now that we've defined a rotation matrix that rotates our vectors and rays around their x axis, Let's have a look at the next angle.

 Now imagine that we are floating directly above the earth looking down through GSEs negative z axis, after having already reversed our camera's rotation about its x axis.
-That means the camera'z z now agrees with GSEs z.
-We next need to align the x and y axis of the spacecraft to the GSE x and y axis, but the y axis is currently pointing in the direction of the aimpoint still and the x axis is 90 degrees right of that.
-Remember that we are trying to reverse this transformation so it goes back to GSE.
-To get y back to GSEs, see that we can define that with the same figures we used to calculate the hypotenuse of the flat pink traingle.
+That means the camera'z z now agrees with GSEs z and both of these axes are pointing up out the page towards us.
+We next need to align the x and y axis of the spacecraft to the GSE x and y axis, but the y axis is currently pointing in the direction of the aimpoint and the x axis is 90 degrees right of that.
+We'll need to calcuate the rotation through the movement similar to a spinning top.
+To get the spacecraft's y back to GSE's y, see that we can define that with the same figures we used to calculate the hypotenuse of the flat pink traingle.
 Namely:
 ```math
 \begin{aligned}
 &&R_{z}(\theta) = &\arctan{\frac{1.9}{6.7}}\\